brioche-dev/tangramdotdev-bootstrap/README.md

 - `sdk` - Versioned headers and metadata for macOS APIs.
 Not to be confused with the [Tangram SDK](https://github.com/tangramdotdev/packages/blob/main/packages/std/sdk.tg)!

-On macOS, the distribution platform is always `universal_macos`.
-Phony targets created for `amd64_macos` and `arm64_macos` can be used to manage intermediate build artifacts, but will not appear in `DESTDIR`.
+On macOS, the distribution platform is always `universal_darwin`.
+Phony targets created for `x86_64_darwin` and `aarch64_darwin` can be used to manage intermediate build artifacts, but will not appear in `DESTDIR`.

 ## Usage